abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

 ## Task 4: Validate the Kubernetes configuration - Read Only

-After config-agent has installed the flux instance, resources held in the git repository should begin to flow to the cluster.
+Now you will verify that the Kubernetes resources (like namespaces, deployments, and config maps) defined in your GitHub repository are deployed on the cluster.
+This confirms that GitOps is working and syncing properly.

    > ```Info```: Flux is the operator that makes GitOps happen in your cluster.
 It ensures that the cluster config matches the one in git and automates your deployments.